Taxrates.info

 Super Contributions Tax

-The concessional contributions tax rate on super is 15%.
-For higher income earners with income over $250,000, the rate is 30%.
+The concessional contributions “normal” tax rate on super funds is 15%, but for income earners with income over $250,000, the rate is 30%.

 Superannuation contributions tax rules within limits provide a legal way to shield income from tax at normal rates, and build up retirement savings in the lower-taxed environment of a super fund.